threefoldfoundation/www_threefold_io/content/blog/3_step_rollout/index.md

 </br>

-Development toward this vision is well underway, with the Cloud and Network systems already live and evolving and agents coming in Q1 2026.
+Development toward this vision is well underway, with the Cloud and Network systems already live and evolving, and agents coming in Q1 2026.
 Stay tuned via our [news channel](https://t.me/threefoldnews) and [chat](https://t.me/threefold) as the rollout unfolds.